+3 Credits (3 Lecture 0 Lab 0 Shop)

+3 hrs/wk (3 hrs Lecture) 15 wks

-3 class hrs., 0 lab hrs., 15 wks., (3 cr) This course is an introduction to the study of human behavior and its application to everyday life situations.
-Among the topics discussed are physiological foundations of behavior, altered states of consciousness, emotion, learning, and thinking.
-Using these topics as a basis for discussion, students will further explore the following topics: personality, interpersonal communication, conflict, group processes, behavior disorders and therapies, and industrial psychology.
+This course is an introduction to the study

+of human behavior and its application to

+everyday life situations.
+Among the

+topics discussed are physiological foundations of behavior, altered states of consciousness, emotion, learning, and thinking.
+Using these topics as a basis for

+discussion, students will further explore

+the following topics: personality, interpersonal communication, conflict, group

+processes, behavior disorders and therapies, and industrial psychology.